Demand Letter 1-Plaintiff to Insurance Company

 Date of injury:

 I represent , the above-named claimant.
-I am writing in reference to the proposed settlement of my client's injury claim against your insured, , for the policy limits.
+I am writing in reference to the proposed settlement of my client's injury claim against your insured related to a car accident, , for the policy limits.
 Enclosed with this letter you will find the following information in support of our demand:

 1. Police Accident Report